 There were many lessons learned about the best way to partner with the food banks and engage the people who benefit from the food banks in the most effective way.
 Through some difficult situations and a lack of understanding about delivery schedules, there were times where perishable products could not be delivered to the large number of people they were meant to serve.
 Since then, VFA and the food banks have developed better methods to communicate about delivery dates and times as well as storage, including setting up a monthly delivery schedule that has also allowed area farmers to more easily donate to the food banks as well.
 The supply that was needed for the customers of the food banks was also surprising in that the food bank that VFA works with provides food to 800 people directly, and another 700 through sharing resources with other pantries.

 Simply making the fresh produce available did not mean that the customers of the food pantry were informed with the skills needed to prepare fresh produce.
 VFA and the food bank developed and now offer resources such as a monthly newsletter and classes that share information on how to prepare the food that is offered.
-They also offer a gardening class and provide information online through the creation of a Facebook page and website, which previously did not exist.
+They also offer a gardening class and provide information online through the creation of a Facebook page.
 In order to get attendance at the classes, it often requires incentives such as providing donations of items such as seeds, canning jars, or similar items that link the education being offered.